 Washington, DC, US

-Hear from global health experts at international NGOs while observing firsthand how health inequities affect those living near the halls of world political power.
-Investigate some of the many social determinants of health, such as access to housing, transportation, and education, as well as gender, race, sexual orientation, disability, citizenship status, and income and examine how these inequities have led to some of the country’s worst health outcomes.
+Hear from a variety of health experts while observing firsthand how health inequities impact those living near the halls of world political power.
+Investigate some of the many social determinants of health, such as access to housing, transportation, and education, as well as gender, race, sexual orientation, disability, citizenship status, and income to examine how these inequities have led to some of the country’s most challenging health outcomes.

 India is a world power with a burgeoning economy and a population that will soon surpass that of China.
 In Delhi, India’s capital, you will examine the mental and physical health challenges faced by farmers, sexual minorities, and the urban poor and consider how infectious diseases like HIV and malaria and a lack of access to clean water and food compound these challenges.
 You will examine how such a large and diverse nation addresses the double burden of its infectious disease epidemics and burgeoning chronic disease prevalence as its population both grows and ages and consider the roles public and private entities play in developing solutions.

 You will not only learn how to physically navigate the urban complexities of Delhi but also develop new insights from distinguished academics and globally recognized NGOs.
 Your understanding of rural-urban health disparities will deepen after spending a week in the village of Bahraich, visiting local and regional health clinics and hospitals and meeting with local health practitioners and leaders from surrounding forest communities.